Frequently Asked Questions

 How will you enforce social distancing?

 The safety of our passengers and staff is our main priority.
-On arrival at Oxenhope you’ll be welcomed into the spacious Exhibition Shed.
+On arrival at Haworth you’ll be welcomed into a marquee.
 Compartments will be called by number over the tannoy.
 Please wait until you hear your compartment before making your way to the platform.
 Our fully trained staff will open the compartment doors and will greet you at the end of the journey.
 Please remain seated until the door is opened.
 A one way system will be clearly marked out on the platform.

 Will we need to wear a face mask?

-Face masks aren’t compulsory when inside the private compartments as you’ll only be sharing with your household or linked household.
-From 8th August the law requires a face covering to be worn in any indoor public building, this includes the Exhibition Shed.
-Unless you are exempt, please bring a covering to wear whilst inside the shed.
+Face masks are not compulsory when inside the private compartments as you’ll only be sharing with your household or linked household.
+A face covering should to be worn in any indoor public building, including the Haworth Shop and Keighley Waiting Room, unless you are exempt.
+Please bring a covering to wear where required.